evnbr/bindery/docs/docs.md

 ##### `Bindery.FullBleedPage`
 Removes the selected element from the ordinary flow of the book and places it on its own page.
 Good for displaying figures and imagery.
-- `selector` Which elements the rule should be applied to.
+- `selector:` Which elements the rule should be applied to.
-- `continue` `'same', 'left', 'right', 'next'` — Where to resume the book flow after adding the full bleed element.
-Left, right, and next continue after the element. `same` will continue the flow where it left off, so there's not a blank gap before the image.
+- `continue:` Where to resume the book flow after adding the full bleed element
+  - `'same'` `default` Continue Where it left off, so there's not a blank gap before the image.
+  - `'next'` Continues on a new page after the full-bleed page
+  - `'left'` Continues on the next left page after the full-bleed page
+  - `'right'` Continues on the next right page after the full-bleed page
+- `rotate:` Optionally add a rotation the full-bleed content
+  - `'none'` `default`
+  - `'clockwise'` The top will become the left edge
+  - `'counterclockwise'` The top will become the right edge
+  - `'inward'` The top will become the outside edge
+  - `'outward'` The top will become the inside edge

 {% highlight js %}
 Bindery.FullBleedPage({